-The Group has developed integrated technology-powered education product and service offerings, aiming to offer curriculum-aligned and culturally appropriate digital educational resources catering to the learning needs of primary and secondary school students, their parents, and schoolteachers in the UAE and beyond.
+Overview of key technology-powered education products and service offerings aiming to offer curriculum-aligned and culturally appropriate digital educational resources catering to the learning needs of primary and secondary school students, their parents, and schoolteachers in the UAE and beyond.
 The Group's education product and service offerings are able to fulfil the full spectrum of applications for various education scenarios by offering an innovative learning experience.
 Currently, the Group has the following digital education solutions: